LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Multi-Client Bookkeeping Workflows

 Accounting firms receive OFX files from dozens of clients across different banks.
 Convert all files to standardized Excel format for consistent data cleaning, categorization, and import into each client's accounting system.
-Batch processing is essential at scale.

 Choose the right converter for your firm